Summer Authentic Research Experiences (SARE)

 SARE Selection and Placement

-• Faculty who wish to host SARE students should submit their research description by priority review date of January 10, 2025. **Please note that only faculty are allowed to apply.
+• Faculty who wish to host SARE students should submit their research description by April 17, 2026.
+Please note that only faculty are allowed to apply.
 Graduate students and Postdocs interested in hosting a SARE student must have a supervising faculty member apply on their behalf.

 • We encourage students to visit with faculty to discuss potential projects and to help with the placement process.
 Students will also be required to complete a short SARE application.

-• Students who wish to apply to the SARE program can submit their applications beginning February 3, 2025.
-Priority review will begin February 14, 2025.
+• Students who wish to apply to the SARE program can submit their applications beginning February 17, 2026.
+The student application period closes May 1, 2026.

-• A limited number of paid positions are available during the summer at UI, ISU, BSU and Idaho 2-4 year colleges (see PDF flier for details).
+• A limited number of paid positions are available during the summer at UI, ISU, BSU and Idaho 2-4 year colleges.

 • Positions will range from full-time (approximately 330 hours) to a quarter time (approximately 80 hours) during the summer, for a total of up to $6,000.